Melbourne’s bright future

 “The RACV Tiny Home demonstrates how the building design process and new technology can help people be more energy efficient,” he says.
 “Understanding how our homes operate and building that public awareness can really move the needle towards a more sustainable Victoria... so being on Prototype Street is a great way to showcase that.”

 While tiny homes are very ‘on-trend’ at the moment, Stuart says the idea of RACV’s model is not to suggest it is a panacea for our housing issues.
 Rather, it is designed to get people thinking about issues of housing density, urban form, future planning and infrastructure that can support our burgeoning population.
 These issues will be the subject of a free panel discussion next Friday, 24 May, called Melbourne’s Missing Middle, involving Stuart, Peter Maddison and Planning Institute of Australia president Laura Murray.

-Stuart says that our current approach to city building, especially low density sprawl on the urban fringe, is unlikely to serve Melbourne well in the long term.
-He says the limited transport choice that these types of development offer is very concerning.
+Stuart says that our current approach to city building, especially low-density sprawl on the urban fringe, is unlikely to serve Melbourne well in the long term.
+He says the limited transport choices that these types of development offer is very concerning.
 “A smarter approach would be to develop more diverse housing in established and accessible areas, and ensure frequent public transport is operating from day one in our growth areas.”

-Melbourne Knowledge Week is on 20-26 May.
+Melbourne Knowledge Week is on 20 to 26 May.
 Visit mkw.melbourne.vic.gov.au